-- 1 large onion, chopped fine (about 1 1/4 cups)
+- 1 large onion chopped fine (about 1 1/4 cups)

-- 1 large red bell pepper, stemmed, seeded, and cut into 1/4-inch-wide strips (about 1 1/2 cups)
+- 1 large red bell pepper stemmed, seeded, and cut into 1/4-inch-wide (6-mm) strips (about 1 1/2 cups)

-- 1 large yellow bell pepper, stemmed, seeded, and cut into 1/4-inch-wide strips (about 1 1/2 cups)
+- 1 large yellow bell pepper stemmed, seeded, and cut into 1/4-inch-wide (6 mm) strips (about 1 1/2 cups)

-- 2 anchovy fillets, minced (about 2 teaspoons)
+- 2 anchovy fillets minced (about 2 teaspoons)

-- 1 sprig fresh rosemary, about 5 inches long
+- 1 sprig rosemary about 5 inches (13 cm) long

-- 2 medium garlic cloves, minced or pressed through a garlic press (about 2 teaspoons)
+- 2 medium garlic cloves minced or pressed through a garlic press (about 2 teaspoons)

 - 3/4 cup water

-- 1/2 cup white wine vinegar, plus optional 2 tablespoons to finish sauce
+- 1/2 cup white wine vinegar plus optional 2 tablespoons to finish sauce

-- 2 tablespoons cold unsalted butter
+- 2 tablespoons (1 oz) unsalted butter cold

-- 2 tablespoons chopped fresh parsley leaves
+- 2 tablespoons chopped flat-leaf parsley leaves

 - Add the water and 1/2 cup vinegar and bring to a boil, scraping up the browned bits with a wooden spoon.
 Reduce the heat to medium; simmer until the liquid is reduced to about 1/2 cup, 6 to 8 minutes.
 Take he skillet off the heat and discard the rosemary.

-- 4. Return the pork chops, browner-side up, to the skillet; nestle the chops in the sweet peppers, but do not cover the chops with the peppers.
+- Return the pork chops, browner-side up, to the skillet; nestle the chops in the sweet peppers, but do not cover the chops with the peppers.
 Add any accumulated juices to the skillet; set the skillet in the oven and cook until the center of the pork chops registers 135°F to 140°F (57°C to 60°C) on an instant-read thermometer, 8 to 12 minutes (begin checking the temperature after 6 minutes).